 I didn't get photos of the rockjumpers, but I did get photos of this cool tortoise that was the first thing we came upon after parking at the site.

 Probably run over by a lawnmower :(

 Cool observation!
 This tortoise was seen on the shoulder of the road, and has successfully escaped kidnapping and a domestic dispute.
 She's even one of the oldest participants of a 50 year telemetry study!
 Neat to see her alive and roaming.

 From Camera #1 of the Daraja Wildlife Project, near Nanyuki, Kenya

-Tortoises (Testudinidae) or land turtles are a family of land-dwelling reptiles of the order of Turtles (Testudines).
-Like their marine cousins, the sea turtles, tortoises are shielded from predators by a shell.
+Tortoises (/ˈtɔːr.təs.ɪz/, Testudinidae) are a family of land-dwelling reptiles in the order Testudines.
+Like other turtles, tortoises are shielded from predators by a shell.
 The top part of the shell is the carapace, the underside is the plastron, and the two are connected by the bridge.
-The tortoise has both an endoskeleton and an exoskeleton.
+The tortoise endoskeleton has the adaptation of having an external shell fused to the ribcage.
 Tortoises can vary in size from a few centimeters to two meters.
-Tortoises...
+They are usually...